andorsk/web5-tabata-timer/README.md

 * Other

 - [ ] Major Refactor.
-Consider not using nextjs.
+Consider not using Next JS.
 No reason to use it.